harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/define-a-docker-build-infrastructure.md

 :::note

-It is possible to use a [Harness Kubernetes Delegate](/docs/platform/delegates/install-delegates/overview#install-the-default-delegate) instead of a Harness Docker Delegate.
+You can also use a [Harness Kubernetes Delegate](/docs/platform/delegates/install-delegates/overview#install-the-default-delegate) instead of a Harness Docker Delegate.

 :::